hageyahhoo/Agile2020/Agile2020.md

 <br />

 #### 2. IMPLEMENT NEW PERFORMANCE TESTING TOOLS WITH KOTLIN
-For `Sticker Shop`, we did the same approach as `public APIs` to discover their real needs and concerns at first.
+For Sticker Shop, we did the same approach as public APIs to discover their real needs and concerns at first.

 We found that improving to use the existing in-house performance testing tool was impractical.
 It could produce only 10% of loads what we wanted to test.
 It was not easy to expand and/or modify features.
 Additionally, most of the product development team's members were familiar with Kotlin language.
 Implementing test scripts with Groovy was hard for them.
 Moreover, usage of Docker [10] and Kubernetes [11] were expanding at that time in our company.
 We thought it was a good chance to utilize these new tools and approaches to improve our performance testing.

 Therefore, we decided to create a new in-house performance testing tool named "Ayaperf".
 Ayaperf is a Java wrapper of Locust [12] that can use Kubernetes to increase loads easily with enough volume.
 Developers can write test scripts of performance testing with Java and Kotlin.
-We did iterative and incremental style to implement and improve Ayaperf with `Sticker Shop` developers.
+We did iterative and incremental style to implement and improve Ayaperf with Sticker Shop developers.
 After 3 months' collaborative work, finally Ayaperf became stable.
 Developers started detecting performance issues with it before release.
 Additionally, they could correct issues by themselves without hurting production code.
 They found and solved 3 hidden performance issues by utilizing Ayaperf.
 <br />

 #### 3. IMPROVE PRODUCT DEVELOPMENT PROCESSES AS A HABIT
-At `public APIs` and `Sticker Shop`, we found the effectiveness of working with product development teams to find their real needs and solve them.
+At public APIs and Sticker Shop, we found the effectiveness of working with product development teams to find their real needs and solve them.
 This approach worked well.
 However, I thought it was not enough and sufficient.
 I saw that lots of teams stopped solving problems by themselves after coaches left teams.
 It is a failure if improvements don't continue after coaches' left.
-Therefore, I expanded our activities to making product development process improvement as a habit especially at `public APIs`.
+Therefore, I expanded our activities to making product development process improvement as a habit especially at public APIs.

 We had found and solved issues as homework every week.
 We had continued applying new Karate features and refactoring test scripts.
 Additionally, we had implemented a notification mechanism via slack to reduce MTTR.
 Moreover, we had asked product development team members for clarifying objectives, quantitative values they will provide to users, and rough milestones of each task every week.
 We utilized the idea of Scrum framework to make continuous improvement as a habit of the team.
 We had continued these activities for about 3 months.

 After that, the product development team became able to clarify quarterly milestones, prioritize tasks based on business values, and improve test scripts and the failure detection system by their own.
-They started decreasing outages dramatically (⭐️定量情報が欲しい).
+They started decreasing outages dramatically.
 They really became the self-organized team.
 Finally, we stopped supporting the team.
 <br />
 <br />

 ### RETROSPECTIVE
 We could solve essential problems and improve processes of each product development team by working collaboratively and deeply with them.
 We SET and product development teams implemented Test Automation and related techniques based on the idea of "Product Discovery".
 Additionally, each team becomes sophisticated.
-For example, the Product Manager of `public APIs` writes test scripts with Karate routinely.
+For example, the Product Manager of public APIs writes test scripts with Karate routinely.
 He often says that the Product Manager may disturb the team by writing production codes, but can contribute to the team by writing test scripts!
 He is utilizing test scripts to understand behavior of the product deeply, to clarify next actions and goals of the product and the team, and to guide team members doing "Developer Testing" for "Build Quality In".

 Additionally, we learned a lot of things to improve our approaches through working with them.
 The consulting-style approach is useful to keep the whole image of activities, however, we cannot approach essential problems.
 On the other hand, the working-together approach is effective to discover and solve essential problems quickly, but we may lose the whole image of activities because of too focusing on one product development team.
 Therefore, we should utilize both styles based on the phase of activities.